1946–47 NHL season: League business

 in 1917, announced his retirement in July 1946 as general manager of the Montreal Canadiens.
 He left behind him seven Stanley Cup champions and a hall of fame career as a coach and general manager.
-Frank Selke, released from the Toronto Maple Leafs, took over as general manager and would build the greatest dynasty hockey ever knew in the late 1950s.
-The Canadiens were in financial trouble at this time, despite their winning team and Selke would turn things around by buying up talent and keeping the cream of the crop, selling some players to teams that needed talent.
+Frank Selke, released from the Toronto Maple Leafs, took over as general manager and would build the greatest dynasty hockey ever known in the late 1950s.
+The Canadiens were in financial trouble at this time, despite their winning team, and Selke would turn things around by buying up talent and keeping the cream of the crop, selling some players to teams that needed talent.

 In December 1946, Selke proposed for professional teams to sponsor junior ice hockey teams under CAHA jurisdiction.
-The plan spread out talent instead of concentrating it on a few teams, provided a farm system for the NHL.
+The plan spread out talent instead of concentrating it on a few teams, and provided a farm system for the NHL.

 Red Dutton finally got to resign as president of the NHL, as Clarence Campbell, whom Frank Calder had been grooming as his successor, had come home from Europe.
 Campbell's experience in law and in hockey made him an ideal choice as president.
 Campbell hired Ken McKenzie, who would become the league's first publicity director, in September 1946, as his first hiring.
 McKenzie would go on to found The Hockey News and other publications, including the annual NHL Guide.

 Lorne Chabot, whose outstanding career as goalkeeper brought him two Stanley Cups, a Vezina Trophy and a first all-star selection, died October 10, five days after his 46th birthday.
 He had been suffering from kidney disease for some time and had been bedridden with severe arthritis.